-- Evidence-Based Program (EBP) Selection (5 points) select the EBP you will use to address the problems and causes you listed from the drop-down menu (e.g., Active Parenting, Strengthening Families, Project Towards No Drug Abuse, etc.).
-If the evidence-based program you have chosen is not listed, please select "Other" in the dropdown menu and briefly describe the program in the "Other" space provided. - Strategy Selection (5 points) select the strategy you will use to address the problems and causes you listed from the drop-down menu.
-The Center for Substance Abuse Prevention (CSAP) promotes the following six (6) Prevention Strategies:
+• Evidence-Based Program (EBP) Selection (5 points) - select the EBP you will use to address the problems and causes you listed from the drop-down menu (e.g., Active Parenting, Strengthening Families, Project Towards No Drug Abuse, etc.).
+If the evidence-based program you have chosen is not listed, please select "Other" in the dropdown menu and briefly describe the program in the "Other" space provided.

-1. Information Dissemination: One-way communication from the source to the audience, with limited contact between the two.
-The goal of information dissemination is to increase awareness and knowledge related to drug and alcohol misuse, use, effects, and availability for prevention and treatment.

-Examples include: Media Campaigns, Brochures, Public Service Announcements, Health Fairs, Presentations/Speaking Engagements, Town Halls, etc.

-2. Prevention Education: Two-way communication that facilitates learning through interaction between the educator/facilitator and the participants.
-Activities under this strategy aim to affect critical life and social skills, including decision-making, refusal skills, critical analysis, and systematic judgment abilities.

-Examples include: Parent and Family Management Classes, Peer Leader/Helper Programs, Classroom/Small Group Sessions, Groups for Children of Substance Abusers, etc.

-3. Alternatives: Participation of the target populations in activities that exclude drug use and promote healthy lifestyles.
-The assumption is that constructive and healthy activities offset the attraction to, or otherwise meet the needs usually filled by, alcohol, tobacco, and other drugs.

-Examples include: Drug Free Social and Recreational Activities, Youth and Adult Leadership Activities, Mentoring Programs; Afterschool Activities; Drop-in Recreational Centers, Community Service Activities, etc.

-4. Community-Based Process: Enhance the ability of the community to more effectively provide prevention and treatment services for alcohol, tobacco and drug misuse disorders.
-Examples include: Community Organizing, Systematic Planning and Coalition Building, Multi-Agency Coordination, Assessment Services, Community Team Building.

-5. Environmental: Seeks to establish or change community standards, codes, laws, policies, procedure, norms, and attitudes thereby influencing drug and alcohol consumption in communities.

-Examples include: Establishment and Review of ATOD Policies in Schools, Technical Assistance to Assist Communities to Maximize Law Enforcement Procedures Regarding ATOD, Modification of ATOD Advertising, Product Pricing Strategies, Modify availability and distribution of alcohol and other drugs, etc.
+All proposed strategies MUST be based on sound principles of prevention science - principles that have been demonstrated through evaluations to effectively reduce risk factors, enhance protective factors, and achieve the desired outcomes of decreased substance use and misuse.
+The following is a partial list of websites that may be used to find more information on evidence-based strategies:

+- Blueprints Programs for Healthy Youth Development - Idaho Evidence-Based Practice Selection and Planning Workbook - CrimeSolutions Programs and Practices, National Institute of Justice

+- Office of Juvenile Justice and Delinquency Prevention Programs, OJJDP - Evidence-Based Practices Resource Center, SAMHSA - National Mentoring Resource Center, OJJDP - Selecting Best-Fit Programs and Practices: Guidance for Substance Misuse Prevention Practitioners, SAMHSA - Finding Evidence Based Programs and Practices, SAMHSA - Strategy Selection (5 points) select the strategy you will use to address the problems and causes you listed from the drop-down menu.
+The Center for Substance Abuse Prevention (CSAP) promotes the following six (6) Prevention Strategies: - Information Dissemination: One-way communication from the source to the audience, with limited contact between the two.
+The goal of information dissemination is to increase awareness and knowledge related to drug and alcohol misuse, use, effects, and availability for prevention and treatment. - Examples include: Media Campaigns, Brochures, Public Service Announcements, Health Fairs, Presentations/Speaking Engagements, Town Halls, etc. - Prevention Education: Two-way communication that facilitates learning through interaction between the educator/facilitator and the participants.
+Activities under this strategy aim to affect critical life and social skills, including decision-making, refusal skills, critical analysis, and systematic judgment abilities. - Examples include: Parent and Family Management Classes, Peer Leader/Helper Programs, Classroom/Small Group Sessions, Groups for Children of Substance Abusers, etc. - Alternatives: Participation of the target populations in activities that exclude drug use and promote healthy lifestyles.
+The assumption is that constructive and healthy activities offset the attraction to, or otherwise meet the needs usually filled by, alcohol, tobacco, and other drugs. - Examples include: Drug Free Social and Recreational Activities, Youth and Adult Leadership Activities, Mentoring Programs; Afterschool Activities; Drop-in Recreational Centers, Community Service Activities, etc. - Community-Based Process: Enhance the ability of the community to more effectively provide prevention and treatment services for alcohol, tobacco and drug misuse disorders. - Examples include: Community Organizing, Systematic Planning and Coalition Building, Multi-Agency Coordination, Assessment Services, Community Team Building. - Environmental: Seeks to establish or change community standards, codes, laws, policies, procedure, norms, and attitudes thereby influencing drug and alcohol consumption in communities. - Examples include: Establishment and Review of ATOD Policies in Schools, Technical Assistance to Assist Communities to Maximize Law Enforcement Procedures Regarding ATOD, Modification of ATOD Advertising, Product Pricing Strategies, Modify availability and distribution of alcohol and other drugs, etc.